 There is currently one primary design that will most likely be the one used.
-It is a design which was given to us by the TA's and it needs to be perfected.
-We will need to test and measure many of its impedances to see what kind of parasitics we are working with.
-By doing so, we will try to minimize those parasitics and increase maximum rise time of the voltage in the inductor which generates the Gauss field.
+It is a design which was given to us by a team that worked on this design previously and it needs to be improved.
+They reached rise times of about 108nS, and we are here to make it much faster.
+We will need to test and measure many of the circuit's impedances to see what kind of parasitics we are working with, and by doing so, we will lower the rise time of the current in the inductor which generates the Gauss field.